olsoneric/pedemath/README.md

-PedeMath - A Vector and Math Library
+PedeMath - A Pure Python Vector and Math Library
 ====================================================

 Introduction